abinit/abipy/_sources/scripts/abiview.rst.txt

-.. _abiview:
+.. _abiview.py:

 ^^^^^^^^^^^^^^
 ``abiview.py``
 ^^^^^^^^^^^^^^

-This script visualizes data with external graphical applications.
+This script visualizes provides a simplified interface to the AbiPy post-processing tools It can also visualize data (structures, densities)  with external graphical applications.
-It's also possible to generate movies from Abinit output files.

 Complete command line reference